Debt Consolidation: How Does It Work, and Is It Right for Me?

 If you’re dealing with debt and are looking for a way to simplify the payoff process, debt consolidation may be right for you.

-But before making a decision, it’s best to do your research to see if it’s right right move for you.
+But before making a decision, it’s best to do your research to see if it’s the right move for you.

 How does debt consolidation work?

-The two most common ways to consolidate debt
+Common ways to consolidate debt

 Debt consolidation vs. balance transfer vs. personal line of credit

-A debt consolidation loan is a type of personal loan in which you use the loan proceeds to pay off existing debts.
-You then have a single loan payment and can focus on paying it back.
-You pay back the loan at the agreed interest rate over a specified amount of time.
+A debt consolidation loan is a type of personal loan in which you use the loan proceeds to pay off existing high-interest debts.
+This gives you one easy payment per month that you pay back within an agreed-upon time frame.

 The benefits of a debt consolidation loan are having one constant loan payment amount and, often, a lower interest rate than what you were paying before.

-What types of debt can be consolidated?
+What types of debt can you consolidate?

-Why should I consider debt consolidation?
+Should I consider debt consolidation?

 Having a good credit score will help you get the most favorable rates possible.
-This is important because it doesn’t make sense to consolidate debt if the new interest rate is higher than what you’re already paying.
+This is important because it doesn’t make financial sense to consolidate debt if the new interest rate is higher than what you’re already paying.

 What’s the downside to debt consolidation?